Let's Talk Software

 SMALL: Stories are small enough to be completed in one sprint… perhaps even smaller.
 Some organizations dictate that stories must take less than a few days.
 Stories that are too large are often too complex and need to be “broken down”.

-TESTABLE: The acceptance criteria for the story can easily be translated into test cases, eaching having an expected result.
+TESTABLE: The acceptance criteria for the story can easily be translated into test cases, each having an expected result.
 When tested, if the expected result does not occur, a defect exists.
 The story is not “done” until all defects are cleared.

 Splitting Large User Stories